-“It is both an honour and a privilege to have been recommended to work with so many of you and I understand that this message may be disappointing or frustrating to read.
-I have closed my practice for private client appointments in 2025, to focus on an academic project around sexual function and trauma recovery (for both sexual and non-sexual trauma).
-Through this process my hope is to support a greater reach of people as well as other health care providers, as there is such a great need in this space.
-Please know that you are not alone, and I am leading my energies to create more support options in the future.
-I look forward to returning to private client appointments in the future and will make the announcement through this website.”
+The program I began creating in 2017 has now been trademarked and Courageous Connections: Managing Sexual Function During Trauma Recovery® will officially launch in 2026.
+I am beyond excited to see this project come to fruition to reach more people in their trauma recovery journey for either sexual or non-sexual trauma.
+Through this project my hope is to support a greater reach of survivors, their loved ones as well as other health care providers, as there is such a tremendous need in this space.
+Please know that you are not alone, and I am leading my limited energies to create more support options in the future.
+I deeply love my vocation and very much look forward to returning to private client appointments in the future.
+I will make the re-opening announcement through this website.”
 Kate Dempsey

 This is a very common and normal experience.
 Many things impact our sexual function like ageing, illness, surgery, disability, medication, childbirth, relationship tension, parenting responsibilities, grief and loss, trauma, abuse, anxiety, depression and general life stress.
 Sex therapy can help to develop awareness of your own unique sexuality and explore ways to have more pleasurable and empowering experiences (even when your body has been changed by events in your life).